Fall23-DSCI-510/final-project-monabr4/README.md

 5. **Explore the Results:**
    - After running the project, explore the generated results and visualizations.
+   - Visualizations can be founded in the results folder.

  **Note:** Ensure that you have the necessary dependencies installed.
 You can install them using the following: